 Note that there is a phone number for the...Read more »

 I assume you're wondering about child support.
 That goes based on your court custody order, and it doesn't change until you get it modified by the court.
 If you don't have a court order, you may be able to do the modification through CSSD, if they're involved.
-The key point is that there's no...Read more »
+The key point...Read more »

 It probably means the person who wrote the Answer was trying to sound legal.
 He/she probably meant "affirmative" defenses.
 Certain types of defenses need to be specifically listed in an Answer.
 If a party lists them, it just preserves the right to argue them later.
-However, most of them have...Read more »
+However, most of...Read more »

 Normally retirement savings, any other savings, and any other assets (just the equity) accumulated during the marriage are considered marital assets and the court is supposed to divide them up fairly.
 Six months is a very short marriage, so the court may simply try to return you both to the...Read more »